elaconf/elaconf.github.io/README.md

 ### Organizers

-* You can update organizer information from the [organizers.yml](https://github.com/elaconf/elaconf.github.io/blob/master/_data/organizers.yml) file.
-Please include:
+* Each organizer has her own page located in `/organizer/_posts/`
+* Each file is named: `0000-01-0#-first-last.md` (where # is incremented).
+* In the front matter of each file, please include:
-  - `name` &mdash; first and last
+  - `title` &mdash; first and last name
-  - `image` &mdash; the name and extention of the image
+  - `image` &mdash; the name and extension of the image
   - `twitter` &mdash; the handle only
-  - `bio` &mdash; start with a verb like "is" as the organizer's name will automatically start this paragraph off
+* The bio goes directly in the post content area (below the front matter)
-* Save organizer images in the [/images/organizers/](https://github.com/elaconf/elaconf.github.io/tree/master/images/organizers) folder.
+* Save organizer images in the [/images/organizer/](https://github.com/elaconf/elaconf.github.io/tree/master/images/organizers) folder.

 ### Sponsors